Developer(s) – Schell Games

 Rating – N/A

-Released on Steam following an immensely success Greenlight campaign, Enemy Mind is a 2D side scrolling shoot ‘em up developed in the same vein as games such as R-Type, Gradius and Abadox.
-It received critical acclaim upon release from both reviewers and gamers alike, finding much favour throughout the Steam community, and being hailed as a classic in the genre for its unique gameplay, and beautiful visuals.
-To me, it’s acclaim is well earned, as I’ve played a lot of these kinds of games, but few have managed to impress me as this title has.
+Released on Steam following an immense success Greenlight campaign, Enemy Mind is a 2D side-scrolling shoot ‘em up developed in the same vein as games such as R-Type, Gradius, and Abadox.
+It received critical acclaim upon release from both reviewers and gamers alike, finding much favor throughout the Steam community, and being hailed as a classic in the genre for its unique gameplay, and beautiful visuals.
+To me, its acclaim is well earned, as I’ve played a lot of these kinds of games, but few have managed to impress me as this title has.

 Graphics – 7/10